baumschubser/footswitcher/README.md

 # footswitcher
-With footswitcher you use a cheap USB pedal to switch easily between "insert mode" and "escape mode" in [Vim](https://www.vim.org/).
+With footswitcher you use a [cheap USB pedal](http://www.pcsensor.com/one-switch-pedal.html) to switch easily between "insert mode" and "escape mode" in [Vim](https://www.vim.org/).
+In fact, you can switch between any kind of keys to be pressed.

-Not only that, but you can define any series of key presses and cycle through it!
-The first press triggers key "a", the second "bcd", the third "e", the fourth "a" again and so on.

-There exist already [hardware hacks](https://github.com/alevchuk/vim-clutch) for using this kind of USB pedal to switch Vim modes. footswitcher works without any hardware modification and also with more than two segments to cycle through.
+There exist already [hardware hacks](https://github.com/alevchuk/vim-clutch) for using this kind of USB pedal to switch Vim modes. footswitcher works without any hardware modification and also with more than two words to switch between.

 ## Configuration
 To configure the series of key presses that you want to use, please use [footswitch](https://github.com/rgerganov/footswitch).
 You define a series of key presses (by its [hex values](http://www.freebsddiary.org/APC/usb_hid_usages.php)), separated by "FF".

 ### For switching vim modes
     footswitch -S '29 0C FF 29'
 Here the first press triggers the keys Escape and "i" (hex values 29 and 0c).
-The second pedal press triggers "i".
+The second pedal press triggers Escape.
 The third press would trigger Escape and "i" again.

 ### Hello world
     footswitch -S '0B 08 0F 0F 12 FF 2C FF 1A 12 15 0F 07'